logo

 Visit our website at www.millpledge.com to view our full range.

-Early Bird pricing is available until Friday 29 September 2023.
-All prices are listed without VAT and savings including VAT.
+Early Bird pricing is available until Friday 14 September 2024.

 Interested in exhibiting at VCA Congress?